vippsas/vipps-developers/common-topics/isApp.md

 * If `"isApp":true` is used in an embedded web browser, such as Instagram or Facebook, the `vipps://` URL will not work, since the embedded browser does not know what to do with it.
-  The user will get an error from the embedded browser.
+  The user will get an error from the embedded browser, or "nothing will happen".

+## isApp flow

 If you do want to use `isApp` the flow is as follows: